Jmanicom/FractalGen/README.md

   - If the iterations remain bounded, color the initial z value black
   - If the iterations diverge, color the initial z value a different color based on how fast it diverges.

-Like the Mandelbrot set, complete this series of steps for every initial z value in the complex plane and you get the Julia Set.
+Like the Mandelbrot set, complete this series of steps for every initial z value in the complex plane and you get the Julia set.

 ## Compatibility
 This project was built using C++ and SFML on a Windows-based computer.
 The code is compiled using the g++ compiler and I haven't tested it yet on Mac, however you're welcome to clone the repo and give it a try.